pavanGurazada/Exploring-dplyr/Introduction.md

 -   `summarize()` to summarize a feature vector using functions

 Another common task that is executed in conjunction with these verbs is the grouping operation, i.e., selecting a group of rows based on some criterion.
 This is achieved by `group_by()`.
 This powerful function is particularly helpful in conjunction with `summarize()` as illustrated in the examples that follow.
+We have a separate script on `summarize()` illustrating the nuances on this verb.

 We look at each of these verbs with an example.
 Notice how no `$` signs or `""` obscure the intention.
 All verbs take a dataframe and return one.
 No confusion.
+There are two kinds of semantics ("verb meanings") that need close attention - 'select' and 'mutate'.

 In each example we state the intention and follow it with code that executes that intention.